Nihilus888/OptiStock/README.md

 OptiStock's API integration connects with stock market data providers and optimization algorithms to fetch up-to-date stock data and perform complex financial calculations in the background.
 This allows users to receive data-driven recommendations and insights on their portfolios without manual input.

 ### Monitoring and Logging
-There might be some issues that I might not be hiding under the hood of my application.
-I decided to use Sentry to help me monitor, log and stack trace any errors that might be big issues in the long run.
-I had to setup and integrate it with my application which was quite fast and here are some of the examples of issues that I was able to log.
+To catch hidden issues early and ensure long-term stability, I integrated Sentry into the application for real-time error monitoring, logging, and stack tracing.
+The setup process was quick and straightforward.
+Once integrated, Sentry immediately began capturing valuable insights into potential bugs and edge cases.
+Below are examples of issues it successfully logged.

 <img width="1434" alt="Screenshot 2025-05-15 at 4 51 26 PM" src="https://github.com/user-attachments/assets/4f76cae5-d398-46c2-9da5-7c3ab4dfcf6b" />